openmultiplayer/qawno/README.md

 ### Invoking The Compiler

-`Build -> Compile` in the menu, or `F5` will compile the current file.
+`Build -> Compile` in the menu, or `F5` will compile the **current** file by default.
+However, it is often the case (or should be) that multiple open files are part of the same mode, and thus the compiler should always build from the same entry point.
+Going to one tab, editing some code, then returning to the main script to compile can get annoying (even with *MRU*), so there is an extra option in the build menu - *Mark Entry*.
+When enabled this will denote the current tab as the main tab (the *entry point*) and the *compile* and *run* commands will use that tab instead of the current tab.

 You can see the command used to perform the compile, along with the eventual output, in the compiler output area ***5***.
 A common command will look something like:

 ```
 pawncc -;+ -(+ -\ -Z- "-rD:/open.mp/gamemodes/YSI_TEST" "-iinclude" -d0 -O2 -t4 "-iD:/open.mp/gamemodes/YSI_TEST" "-oD:/open.mp/gamemodes/YSI_TEST" "D:/open.mp/gamemodes/YSI_TEST.pwn"